joeytakeda/misc/table.md

                                              etc.).
 The current recommendation is to use the rend or style attributes for these aspects of a list, while using type for the more appropriate task of characterizing the nature of the content of a list.

 | **Note**   ||
-The formal syntax of the element declarations allows label tags to be omitted from lists tagged <list type="gloss">; this is however a semantic error.
+The formal syntax of the element declarations allows label tags to be omitted from lists tagged &lt;list type="gloss"&gt;; this is however a semantic error.